memfault/interrupt/_drafts/cortex-m-breakpoints.md

  24c:	00007315    .word	0x00007315
 ```

-As we discovered in this article, when hit the breakpoint at `dummy_function_1`, the gdb client
+As we discovered in this article, when we hit the breakpoint at `dummy_function_1`, the gdb client
 will request that we uninstall all breakpoints.
 Then when we `continue`, the
 `(gdb)` client will request a "single-step" over the instruction.
 In our example this means executing the instruction at
 0x240 and halting again on the instruction fetch at `0x242`.
 At this time the `gdb` client will ask